Transfer Students

 Transfer of UW System Institution or Illinois Community College Associate Degree

-Students transferring from a UW System institution or an Illinois community college with an earned associate degree in arts or sciences will have met all university general education requirements.
+Students transferring from a UW System institution or an Illinois community college with an earned Associate of Arts, Associate of Science or an Associate of Arts and Sciences will have met all university general education requirements.

 Other Transfer Credits